3d-group/unity-package-template/README.md

 1. Create a new repository using this template
 2. Clone the new repository
 3. Run RUNME.sh (cautiously!) with bash at new repository root folder and follow instructions, if using windows [Git for Windows](https://gitforwindows.org/) provides bash and all necessary tools.
-4. Move all files (expect folders .git/ .github/ and Samples/) inside any Unity Project Assets folder.
+4. Move all files (except folders .git/ .github/ and Samples/) inside any Unity Project Assets folder.
 This will generate .meta files that are required by Unity.
 5. Move files back to the original folder

 **Notes:**